Today we’re going to write about Change-of-Direction Speed in Kata…

 But if you don’t have these scenarios Plyometrics is the best method to achieve higher levels of Change of Direction Speed in Kata.

-Are you Karate athletes’ coach?!?
+Are you a Karate athletes’ coach?!?
 That train 4 to 6 days per week?

-If are in this situation, Maximal Strength Training is mandatory…
+If you are in this situation, Maximal Strength Training is mandatory…

-If you’re really think about investing some of your money buy a Smith Machine with a sliding bar.
-This allow your well trained athletes to do Ballistic Training and guarantee greater safety for your younger Karateka (adolescents).
+If you’re really thinking about investing some of your money buy a Smith Machine with a sliding bar.
+This allows your well-trained athletes to do Ballistic Training and guarantee greater safety for your younger Karateka (adolescents).

 STRENGTH TRAINING TO YOUR YOUNG KARATEKA… NOW!!!

 Your Karate Kids are the future of your Dojo, right?!?

 Motivate them and give them the best and more updated Karate training methods…